Data Analytics & AI9 minute read

 AI can transform operations, streamline processes, enhance decision-making, and drive innovation.
 However, the success of AI initiatives hinges on an organization’s ability to select the right projects—ones that align with their strategic objectives and can deliver tangible value.

 In my years as a management consultant at Bain & Company, I witnessed a significant number of businesses launch AI projects that either failed to be completed, failed to be deployed to production, or failed to deliver the expected outcomes.
-And now, as Toptal’s Artificial Intelligence and Data Analytics Practice Lead, I hear from enterprise and startup clients who say that even when a past AI project succeeded, it often took far longer to complete than they had initially imagined.
+Then, as an artificial intelligence and data analytics leader at Toptal, I regularly heard from enterprise and startup clients who said that even when a past AI project succeeded, it often took far longer to complete than they had initially imagined.

 But the business was ultimately unable to act on the information.
 The forecast data was too granular and the forecast window too short for managers to enact realistic staffing changes to the call center.
 After the data team adjusted for practical business requirements (such as requiring enough time to have schedules released and reviewed by their staff; allotting enough time to recruit, hire, and train reps; and accounting for a lack of flexibility in continuous hours staffed), there was limited value available to optimize the call center’s operations.